-There has been considerable of work on probabilistic and stochastic process algebras.
-Probabilistic process algebras solve the non-determinism by labeling the transitions with probabilities [33], [25], [3].
-In extension, stochastic process algebras such as TIPP [16], PEPA [18], [19], EMPA [4], stochastic π -calculus [29] and interactive Markov chain algebra [21], [7] prefix the transitions with probabilistic distributions.
-In all these cases the transitions are defined pointwise, meaning that the semantics can be described in terms of continuous-time Markov chains and the probabilistic distributions are on the discrete space of processes.
-For correctly describing the stochastic behaviours with SOS rules of type $P \stackrel{label}{=} Q$, these calculi involve complex mathematical machineries for labeling and counting.
-By contrast, our stochastic process algebra is based on the measurable space of processes generated by the structural congruence classes.
-Our rules are of type $P \longrightarrow \mu$ where μ is a class of distributions on the measurable space of processes.
-This allows us to proposes an elegant SOS, similar to those of non-deterministic PAs, that maps process-results into distribution-results.
+There is considerable existing research on probabilistic and stochastic process algebras.
+Probabilistic process algebras solve non-determinism by labeling the transitions with probabilities [34], [24], [2].
+In extension, stochastic process algebras [16], [19], [20], [3], [29], [9] and interactive Markov chain algebra [21], [6] consider probabilistic distributions in the definition of transitions.
+In all these cases the transitions are defined pointwise, relying on semantics in terms of continuous-time Markov chains and probabilistic distributions over discrete spaces of processes.
+For correctly describing the stochastic behaviours with SOS rules of type $P \xrightarrow{label} Q$ , these calculi involve complex mathematical machineries for labeling and counting.
+By contrast, our process algebra is based on the measurable space of processes generated by structural congruence classes.
+Our rules are of type $P \longrightarrow \mu$ where $\mu$ is a class of distributions on the measurable space of processes.
+This allows us to propose an elegant SOS, similar to that of non-deterministic PAs, that maps process-structures into distribution-structures.

-The idea of defining probabilistic transitions by functions that associate to each state of a system a probability distribution over the state space has been considered previously and advocated in the context of probabilistic automata [24], [31].
+The idea of defining probabilistic transitions by a function that associates a probability distribution to each state of a system has been considered previously and advocated in the context of probabilistic automata [23], [31].
 More recently, the transition-systems-as-coalgebras paradigm [10], [30] exploits the same idea, providing a general and uniform mathematical characterisation of transition systems.

 The underlying Markovian structures used by our process algebra are more general than continuous-time Markov chains [21] due to the structure imposed by the equational theory.
-We need a notion of a Markov process defined for a general measurable space and continuous time.
-For this reason, we use a version of Markovian process similar to the one defined in [14].
-Markov processes for arbitrary analytic spaces have been studied by Panangaden et al. in a series of papers [5], [8], [13], [12], [28] where also a notion of stochastic bisimulation, that extends the probabilistic bisimulation of [25], is defined and studied.
-A similar probabilistic model - Harsanyi type space - has been studied in the context of beliefs systems [17], [20], [27].
+To handle this structure, we preferred to use a notion of a Markov process defined for a general measurable space and continuous time, similar to the one defined in [14].
+Markov processes for arbitrary analytic spaces have been studied by Panangaden et al. in a series of papers [4], [7], [13], [12], [28] where also a notion of stochastic bisimulation, that extends the probabilistic bisimulation of [24], is defined and studied.
+A similar probabilistic model - Harsanyi type space - has been studied in the context of belief systems [18], [27].
 Our definition of MP combines these two concepts, relying on results from [15], [28].
 On the lines of [28], [12] we define the bisimulation of MPs.

-The theory of GSOS [32] has been extended for the case of stochastic systems in [22], [9] where general congruence formats for stochastic GSOS (SGSOS) are studied.
+The theory of GSOS [32] has been extended for the case of stochastic systems in [22], where general congruence formats for stochastic GSOS (SGSOS) are studied.
 The SGSOS framework, as well as GSOS, focuses on the monads freely generated by the algebraic signature of a process calculus.
 Our case is different: we have an equational monad because the structural congruence provides extra structure for the class of processes and thus we get a different type of SOS.
 In our format, for instance, the algebraic signature of processes is different from the algebraic signature of behaviors.
-Using a σ -algebra which is not the powerset makes our approach different, while considering the measurable sets closed to some congruence relation makes it more appropriate for modeling and for extensions to other equational theories.
+Using a $\sigma$ -algebra which is not the powerset makes our approach different, while considering the measurable sets closed to some congruence relation makes it more appropriate for modeling and for extensions to other equational theories.